 TrailRider all-terrain wheelchairs are now available in a number of Victoria's parks enabling visitors with mobility limitations to explore the great outdoors.
 The TrailRider allows visitors to access more rugged walking trails not otherwise accessible with conventional wheelchairs.

 Local staff can provide expert advice on the best routes for chairs, so with the help of chair operators you can experience Victoria’s parks like never before.
-A minimum of two chair operators (known as Sherpas) are required to operate the chair.
+A minimum of two chair operators are required to operate the chair.

 TrailRiders have adjustable seating and supports, making them suitable for adults and children with varying abilities.
 Motorised chairs are available at some locations allowing visitors to explore steeper and longer trails.